UNINETTSigma2/documentation/code-of-conduct.md

 - Any direct or indirect harassment in all contexts.

-- Carefulness with personal data.
+- Carelessness with personal data.

 ## Standards of practice for users
 All users are obliged to comply with the [Sigma2 user policy](https://www.sigma2.no/acceptable-use-policy).